TomGrozev/Simple-Database-Manager--DBMS-/README.md

 ### Styling

 Style it to how it fits your needs.
-I will be making a template feature so please send them I will be happy to recieve them.
+I will be making a template feature so please send them I will be happy to receive them.

 CSS file in
 ```